Unity-Technologies/furioos-sdk-js/README.md

 ## Events
 #### **.on(FS_SDK_EVENTS_NAME, callback)**
-To be able to bind player events, you just need to call the .on function and give it as parameters an SDK events and a callback to get the infos.
+To be able to bind player events, you just need to call the .on function and give it an SDK events parameter and a callback to get the infos.
 All FS_SDK_EVENTS_NAME constants are accessible from the furioos-sdk package.

 <details>
   <summary>